danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 **Task 1: Decoding text objects**

-Look at the education version of Vocable Code and focus on the right-hand side with the dynamic text display in which the program operates mainly around text.
+Look at the education version of *Vocable Code* and focus on the right-hand side with the dynamic text display.
 Observe some of the characteristics of the text objects:

 1. There is always text on the black screen/canvas.
-2. The text moves upwards and then mostly downwards, but also sometimes slowly oscillates between the two.
+2. The text moves upwards and mostly downwards, but also sometimes slowly oscillates between the two.
 3. The text fades over time.
 4. The text varies in size.
-5. Some of the text's content overlaps, but there are at least 10 different or unique texts in any time.
+5. Some of the text's content overlaps, but there are at least ten different or unique texts in any time.
-6. For each new batch of the text shown on screen, you can hear a voice speaking one of the texts.
+6. For each new batch of text shown on screen, you can hear a voice speaking one of the texts.
-7. There is a maximum limit of the text simutaneously appeared on screen.
-(Similar to previous object-oriented approach, the text is continuously generated on screen if certain conditions are met)
+7. There is a maximum limit of the text appearing simultaneously on screen.
+(Similar to the previous object-oriented approach, the text is continuously generated on screen if certain conditions are met.)
-8. ...(Can you continue the list?)
+8. Can you continue the list?

-The *Vocable Code* program uses Object-Oriented Programming to construct the class and the text objects.
-Without looking at the source code and recall what we learnt in the previous chapter:
+The *Vocable Code* program uses object-oriented programming to construct the class and the text objects.
+Recall what we learnt in the previous chapter, and without looking at the source code:

-1. Can you describe the text object' properties and methods of the class?
+1. Describe the properties and methods of the class on text? [winnie: is this right? /g]
-2. Can you decode when and how (new) text objects are created/removed?
+2. Decode when and how (new) text objects are created/removed?

 **Task 2 (Speculation and Mapping):**

 Based on what you see and hear, what are the other functions/features that have been implemented in the program, especially in relation to text and voice, and can you describe them?

 Now look at the source code particularly the class-object block `function notNew(getQueer){}`.
-Can you map the source code with your earlier description on text objects?
+Can you map the source code to your earlier description of text objects?

 **Task 3: (thinking)**

-By reading the source code, you might discover that some of the coding styles are different from what we have learnt e.g the Boolean logic of notTrue and notFalse instead of True/False, the use of repeatable decimals, the use of the function `abs`, as well as the use of `loadSound` with a callback instead of the `preload` function, etc. Discuss:
+By reading the source code, you might discover that some of the coding styles are different from what we have learnt thus far, e.g. the Boolean logic of `notTrue` and `notFalse` instead of "True/False," the use of repeatable decimals, the use of the function `abs`, as well as the use of `loadSound` with a callback instead of the `preload` function, and so on.

-1. Can you locate the code with a different writing style?
+1. Can you spot the different styles?
-2. Can you read that block of code aloud?
+2. Can you read these blocks of code aloud?
-3. How does Cox describe "expressive qualities"[^cox2] and performativity in the assigned reading?
-Can you describe and articulate that by using *Vocable Code* as an example?
+3. How does are these expressive and performative qualities described in the assigned reading?[^cox2] Can you describe and articulate these qualities using *Vocable Code* as an example?

 ## Textuality
 Although the artwork *Vocable Code* is about voices, both voices and text are interlinked in the work.
 The program picks only one selected text to speak/play at a time.
 The other selected texts are displayed dynamically on screen.
 You can look into the meaning and semantics of text, but the placement of words, and other design attributes, also change the way you might perceive and interpret the statements.
 Queer statements are selected, presented, played, and spoken randomly, but at the same time they are also structurally organized to create the orderly chaos.